mingshanhee/SimpleRNN-Optimisation-And-Analysis/README.md

 ### Training Efficiency #4:

 **Issue**
+The model may suffer from overfitting, especially in low-resource settings or with small batch sizes.
+Without regularization, the model might memorize the training data instead of learning generalizable patterns, leading to poor validation performance.

+**Resolution**
+- Dropout: Introduce dropout regularization between RNN layers and within linear projections to prevent overfitting.

+### Training Efficiency #5:

+**Issue**
 The model may struggle to capture long-range dependencies.

 **Resolution**
 - Luong Attention: Incorporate Luong attention to better handle long dependency relationships in the data.
+- *Note: Not used in benchmarking due to time constraint*

 ### Inference Optimisation #1: